PRAETORIANCOHORT/CC_AI/README.md

 # CC_AI
-There are three part of the code
+There are three part of the code\n
 The main training part